-Once the area is clipped, proper eye protection for you pet is in place and the energy dose is calculated the session will begin.
+Once the area is clipped, proper eye protection for you pet is put in place and the energy dose is calculated.
+Then the session will begin.
 The laser probe is moved back and forth on the skin or over the affected area.
 The only thing that your pet will feel while the laser is in operation is a warm sensation.
 There is no pain at all.

 Please note: Depending on your preference, it may be important to find out how much energy your clinic's unit puts out.
 Higher power units that take less time are usually 12-15 watts.

 For most acute conditions such as a skin infection – one treatment may be all that is needed.
 For chronic conditions such as treating chronic pain, your pet will likely start off with every other day treatments.
 After the first week or so, you will take them in less often.
 Some pets will benefit from monthly treatments.
 A total of eight treatments is standard for most conditions.

 For many conditions, improvement will be seen in the first few sessions.
 For musculoskeletal disorders like arthritis, improvement may not be seen until the final session is complete.

 What Does Laser Therapy Cost?

 Costs for laser therapy will vary widely between regions, but you should expect to pay several hundred dollars for complete treatment.
 Often treatments are organized by how many areas and a series of treatments ranging from 4 to 8.

 Laser therapy is not a cure-all, but can assist in the treatment of your pet's conditions.
 It may be used in conjunction with medical and/or surgical treatment.